sahlinet/tumbo-server/README.md

 ## Install Tumbo and start stack

-For a quick strt it is fine to use the package from pip.
+For a quick start it is fine to use the package from pip.

     pip install tumbo-server==0.4.0
     tumbo-cli.py server dev run